 Sampling and monitoring to be performed using standard methods specified in U.S. EPA 40 CFR Part 136, which will be a "sufficiently sensitive analytical method".
-ESP is the discharge from the Treatment System prior to Outfall 01B and prior to mixing with other waste-streams.
+ESP is the discharge from the Treatment System prior to Outfall 001.

 Reporting and Notification